Set MakeupSo now we've found the maximum and minimum length irons the golfer

 prescription for improving a golf score.

-Unfortunately, many golfers' egos don't deal well with this suggestion.
+Unfortunately, many golfers' egos don't deal well with this

 There is a "Plan B".